triton-inference-server/server/docs/architecture.rst

 is a file-system based store of the models that the inference server will make available for inferencing.
-Inference requests arrive at the server via either :ref:`HTTP or GRPC <section-inference-server-api>` and are then routed to the appropriate per-model scheduler queue.
-The scheduler performs fair scheduling and dynamic batching for each model’s requests.
-The schedule passes each request to the framework backend corresponding to the model type.
+Inference requests arrive at the server via either :ref:`HTTP or GRPC <section-inference-server-api>` and are then routed to the appropriate per-model scheduler.
+The inference server implements multiple scheduling and batching algorithms that can be configured on a model-by-model basis.
+Each model's configured scheduler optionally performs batching of inference requests and then passes the requests to the framework backend corresponding to the model type.
 The framework backend performs inferencing using the inputs provided in the request to produce the requested outputs.
 The outputs are then formatted and a response is sent.

 .. image:: images/arch.png